danielholgate/TDE_Template_Generator/README.md

 The use case for using this is primarily loading CSV datasets and then being able to quickly serve the data out as SQL using TDE.

-To generate a template choose a document which is representative of the documents you want to create a template for and supply the URI to the generateTemplate function along with the schema name and the table name.
+To generate a template, first choose a sample document which is representative of the documents you want to create a template for and supply the URI to the generateTemplate function along with the schema name and the table name.

 The template generator will:
 Iterate each immediate child of the root element (hence best for MLCP-loaded CSV data, or simple XML datasets)